hop-proto/hop-go/app/README.txt

 Miscellaneous Issues/TODOs:

 - Principal needs to get user input as a background process (!!!) --> semi-fixed, still have one weird line.
 Don't know how to make a GUI cmd line app but could work if exec.CMD?
 Another process?

--fixed laggy typing echo, but getting stdout from channel seems laggy -> Is there also a timer in the receiver somewhere?
+- fixed laggy typing echo, but getting stdout from channel seems laggy -> Adjust max data length params

--struct for "session" instead of directly using muxers???
+- start hop client as specified user

+- oneshot command functionality
+- exiting from bash or other cmd --> restore client terminal to original shell

+- parse cmd intelligently (have to move away from exec.Cmd?)

--thread safety of maps to principal sessions (muxers) -check codex.Server() for issues relating to pty/terminal display crap -what should the key be for authgrant -> muxer (would the static key digest be good enough?) --> each "static" key is only used for one authgrant so it should be good
+-thread safety of maps to principal sessions (muxers)

+-check codex.Server() for issues relating to pty/terminal display crap

--oneshot command functionality
--exiting from bash or other cmd --> restore client terminal to original shell -Unix domain socket address standard --> convert to abstract sockets???
+- Unix domain socket address standard --> convert to abstract sockets???
--authorized_keys file location standard
+- authorized_keys file location standard

 - how should server set deadline for authgrant?
--should server 2 somehow check a security policy or something before adding authgrant?
+- should server 2 somehow check a security policy or something before adding authgrant?
 (Like make sure that the principal is allowed to give authgrants?)
-- Fix authorized_keys format and location (each server needs its own file in a specific location)

 - Better error handling
 - Commenting
 - More idiomatic go code
 - better decomp/abstraction
+-struct for "session" instead of directly using muxers???
 - Closing/Exit behavior